AllenTiTaiWang/Speaker_Classifier/README.md

 As mentioned above, the tagged and untagged transcripts should be put into the right folder, and then we can start the process.
 Firstly, put most of the tagged transcripts (at least 66% of all are recommended) in TRS folder as train set.
+Remember to delete the example file int it.
 Secondly, put the rest of the tagged transcripts in TRS_dev as development set.
 Finally, the untagged transcripts should be put in TRS_test.

 ### Run the script